JoinColony/colonyHackathon/submissions/blockGiving.md

 ## Goal:
 To create a self-perpetuating, decentralized, cross-borders, Giving Platform.

+## Background:
+Being from a developing country like India, we all grew up seeing the inequalities and the societal problems in our nation.
+We would often see homeless kids begging for food on the street instead of going to school.
+Sometimes we help them and buy them meals but there are no permanent solution to their problems.
+I personally took upon myself to fund the education of one child by paying him a monthly amount of Rs.
+3000 (about $50) and its incredibly gratifying to see him grow.

+When the UN launched it SDG Goals manifesto, all of us were really enthused and wanted to do our bit to help make the world a better place.
+We often though of ideas to collect funds and help out, but we could see that we weren't being very effective.
+Over the course of months, me and my friends discovered various people working at the grassroots level with their own funds solving societal issues such as Education for tribal folks, running shelters for homeless people, distributing food during natural disasters.
+And these guys most often don't have the Fundraising prowess of large NGOs and hence they are always cashstraped.

+We always imagined, if cryptocurrencies and blockchain could help bridge the inequality gap and make the world a better place to live in for the underprivilegded among us.
+When the ColonyHackathon was announced, we brainstormed a few different ideas but ultimately it hit us that an *Open Transparent Decenralized* giving network could actually create a real impact in the society.
+Especially considering the fact that many of us in the Cryptocommunity are quite open to philanthrophy eg. **The Pineapple Fund** https://pineapplefund.org/, we started with the idea of **Zero Hunger** taking cue from SDG 1 of **THE UN**.

+It quickly became clear to us that the Domains <=> Projects, Tasks <=> Actions, Pots <=> Funds, Task Validation <=> Proof-of-Good-Deeds could create a self-sustaining giving network, where Donors could come and fund new impactful actions, and the do-oers could get payouts based on their deeds.
+Plus, the donors would have the option to Validate the action taken by the do-oer by checking the proofs such as videos and images before releasing the fund.

 ## Overview:

 We aim to create a platform where users can create projects, work on projects and fund projects to help people around the globe.